 - Insufficient administrative motivation for sustainable development.
 Conflicting interests often cause parties to revert to their traditional roles and seek out a sector-based approach.

-- Cooperation structures for the parties concerned do not function well enough to realise high ambitions.
+- Cooperation structures for the stakeholders do not function well enough to realise high ambitions.

-- Within the framework of current laws and regulations, it is complicated to integrate work and development processes for spatial planning, water and urban design.
+- Within the framework of the current division of services by sector: water boards, municipalities, the various municipal services and the corresponding funding streams, it is complicated to integrate work and development processes for spatial planning, water and urban design.

 - In the absence of a clear-cut strategy and vision for the area that have a broad basis of support, the lack of a clear focus makes it difficult to distinguish primary issues from secondary issues.